mbMosman/course-web-template/_experiences/experience2.md

 ---
 title: Second Experience
-summary: "Another short sentence or two that describes the purpose of this other experience."
+summary: "Another somewhat longer sentence or two that describes the purpose of this other more interesting experience."
 ---

 # {{ page.title }}